cm-verbose/Notes/Python/Conditional/Comparison Operators.md

     ```

 - `!=` : Not equal operator
   This operator can be thought as the inverse of the equal operator, checking if two numbers that are **not equal**.
-For example, these two staments below are equal :
+For example, these two statements below are equal:
   ```py
   print(not 6 == 6) # False
   print(6 != 6) # False